History of the British 1st Division during the world wars: Background

 The 1st Division was formed on 18 June 1809, by Lieutenant-General Arthur Wellesley, commander of British forces in Spain and Portugal, for service during the Peninsular War.
 After the conclusion of the War of the Sixth Coalition, it was broken-up only to be reformed the following year when the War of the Seventh Coalition began.
 The division subsequently fought at the battles of Quatre Bras and Waterloo.
 With the end of the Napoleonic Wars, the division became part of the Army of Occupation based in France where it remained until December 1818, when it was disbanded upon the British withdrawal.

 Over the course of the 19th century, the division was raised on three more occasions for service in the Crimean War, the Anglo-Zulu War, and the Second Boer War.
 In response to the lessons learnt following the latter, reforms were initiated throughout the British military.
 This included the founding of a permanent 1st Division in 1902, rather than one having to be formed on an ad hoc basis for a particular crisis or war.
 The Haldane Reforms of 1907 saw additional changes.
 The division became part of Aldershot Command and had artillery, signals, and Royal Engineers permanently attached.
-It was also increased from two to three brigades to comprise the 1st Brigade based at Aldershot, the 2nd Brigade at Blackdown, and the 3rd Brigade Bordon.
-The division subsequently took part in the Army Manoeuvres of 1912 and 1913.
+It was also increased from two to three brigades to comprise the 1st Brigade based at Aldershot, the 2nd Brigade at Blackdown, and the 3rd Brigade at Bordon.
+It subsequently took part in the Army Manoeuvres of 1912 and 1913.

 First World War

 The division was a permanently established Regular Army division that was amongst the first to be sent to France at the outbreak of the First World War.
 It served on the Western Front for the duration of the war.
-On 31 October 1914 divisional commander General Samuel Lomax was seriously wounded by an artillery shell and died on 10 April 1915 never having recovered from his wounds.
+On 31 October 1914 divisional commander General Samuel Lomax was seriously wounded by a shell and died on 10 April 1915, never having recovered from his wounds.
 The division's insignia was the signal flag for the 'Number 1'.
-During the war, the division was involved in the following battles: Battle of Mons, First Battle of the Marne, First Battle of the Aisne, First Battle of Ypres, Battle of Aubers Ridge, Battle of Loos, Battle of the Somme, Battle of Pozières, Third Battle of Ypres, Battle of Épehy.

-During the course of the war, the division suffered 16,000 killed in action.
+During the war, the division fought in the Battle of Mons, First Battle of the Marne, First Battle of the Aisne, First Battle of Ypres, Battle of Aubers Ridge, Battle of Loos, Battle of the Somme, Battle of Pozières, Third Battle of Ypres, Battle of Épehy.
+The division suffered 16,000 men killed in action.